Sama5d2 Xplained

 You can also access the serial console through the on-board serial-to-USB converter.
 In fact, the Atmel EDBG (Embedded Debugger) chip on the Evaluation Kit acts as a serial-to-USB converter and is loaded with a firmware that is able to talk USB-CDC protocol.

-- For Microsoft Windows users: Install USB drivers for Atmel and Segger tools
+- For Microsoft Windows users: Install USB drivers for Atmel and Segger tools.
+No need to install a driver on any regular Linux distribution.

 - Open JP1 to enable EDBG